Below you will find the timeline and information for the academic year 2017-2018.

 Where a student does not achieve the required grades, many universities will change their conditional offer to an unsuccessful decision.
 Students can then check their Insurance choice to see if an unconditional offer has been received.
 If no change has been made in Track on results day, students will need to contact their university to check their response.
 Universities have been known to accept students even when the required grades have not been achieved, but this will need to be checked on an individual basis.

 Where no offer is received from either the Firm or Insurance choice universities, students can apply for a place through Clearing.
 Clearing is a service which lists all of the university courses which still have places available.
 Students will need to call the admissions department for each course they are interested in and make a verbal application in the first instance.
 The chosen university will then be given access to the student’s UCAS application and will often make a decision very quickly.
 All Clearing vacancies are published in the broadsheet newspapers on A-Level results day.
 Sixth Form staff will be available to help students through this process.

 We encourage our students to attend open days at universities; it is really important to ensure that the university and the course are right.
 When arranging visits, students will need to complete a Sixth Form Leave of Absence Form in advance, ensuring all subject teachers are aware of their absence.
 Work missed will also need to be collected.

 To help you to understand student finance, from application to repayment, Student Finance England visit Hazeley most years to pass on information to both students and parents.
-Details will be posted on the Key Events page when the next presentation has been arranged.

 To find out more about student finance please click here.